urbanjost/M_framework/README.md

 The tools used by my modules for unit testing have been scattered within the GPF (General Purpose Fortran) package.

+Currently this is under rapid modification so if you use this I would recommend you use a specific version.

 This is the beginnings of an actual unit testing package based on the most-used components so that it can be a registered fpm(1) package (when version II of that becomes available), as unit testing is a